jcubic/lips/docs/docs/scheme-intro/macros.md

 :::info

-recursive call is inside quote and only argument is unquoted.
+Recursive call is inside quote and only argument is unquoted.
 This is required since recursive macro call needs to appear in the expansion.
 If you call macro recursively and don't return macro call as output list you will end up in ifninite recursive call.